Understanding Latent Diffusability via Fisher Geometry: Introduction

 \section{Introduction}

 Diffusion models have revolutionized generative modeling by transforming noise into structured data through a learned reverse process \cite{ho2020denoising}.
 While these models excel in high-dimensional pixel spaces, computational constraints often necessitate their application within the compressed latent spaces of pre-trained autoencoders \cite{rombach2022high}.
 However, a persistent and poorly understood phenomenon remains: diffusion models often degrade or fail entirely when applied directly to the latent spaces of standard autoencoders, including Variational Autoencoders (VAEs) \cite{kingma2014auto, shi2025latent}.
-Recent literature refers to this mismatch between diffusion dynamics in pixel space and latent space as the \emph{diffusability} problem \cite{skorokhodov2025diffusability}.
+Skorokhodov et al.~\cite{skorokhodov2025diffusability} refer to this mismatch between diffusion dynamics in pixel space and latent space as the \emph{diffusability} problem.

 Current explanations for this failure typically point to the ``geometric distortion'' introduced by standard encoders, which warp the data manifold and create regions that diverge from the Gaussian prior assumed by the diffusion process \cite{arvanitidis2018latent, lobashev2025hessian}.
-In response, various empirical methods have emerged to mitigate this issue, such as geometry-preserving adaptations (e.g., Geometry Preserving Encoder/Decoder (GPE) \cite{lee2025gpe}), explicit target latent geometries \cite{cho2023hyperbolic,saez2023neural,yue2026image}, and modified training objectives \cite{kouzelis2025eq,yang2026latent,heek2026unified,baade2026latent}.
-(We provide a comprehensive discussion of these related works in Appendix~\ref{sec:related_works}.)
+In response, various empirical methods have emerged to mitigate this issue, such as geometry-preserving adaptations~\cite{lee2025gpe}, explicit target latent geometries \cite{cho2023hyperbolic,saez2023neural,yue2026image}, and modified training objectives \cite{kouzelis2025eq,yang2026latent,heek2026unified,baade2026latent} (see Appendix~\ref{sec:related_works} for a comprehensive discussion of these methods).

 Despite these empirical advances, the underlying causes of latent diffusion failure remain theoretically obscured.
-Crucially, the literature lacks a formal, quantitative framework for measuring how ``diffusible'' a latent space is \emph{before} committing to the computationally expensive training of a full diffusion model.
+Crucially, the literature lacks a formal, quantitative framework for measuring how ``diffusible'' a latent space is \emph{before} committing to the costly training of a full diffusion model.